jadamb13/dementia-predictor/README.md

 ### Purpose and Overview

 >#### Problem Statement
->Currently, two-thirds of all dementia and 91% of early dementia is missed in the primary care setting.
+>Currently, two-thirds of all dementia and 91% of early dementia is missed in the primary care setting
->(Parmar et al., 2014) Research indicates this is due to many factors — some of which included time constraints
+>(Parmar et al., 2014).
+Research indicates this is due to many factors — some of which included time constraints
 >during PCP evaluations, lack of training and knowledge about dementia, and low physician confidence in identifying
 >symptoms of dementia.
 Current diagnosis typically requires referral to a specialist for additional costly,
 >invasive, or stigmatized testing and further delays diagnosis.